 - Mike Israetel, a bodybuilding PhD who writes for Juggernaut and is chief science adviser at Renaissance Periodisation.

 Alan Aragon.
 In the twisted Gotham City that is the world of sports nutrition, he’s Batman.
 Check out his website, which has links to his writing.(UPDATE: It recently became clear that Alan is really not the person I thought.
 He definitely knows his stuff, but I no longer feel comfortable recommending him.)

 I’m going to do the pizza diet too!

 Dear god, no. Please tailor your own diet to your personal circumstances.
 If you blindly copy me, you have to promise not to sue my ass when you get the diabetes.

 Will you marry me?

 Thanks for reading.
-If you have any other questions, feel free to sing out below!
+If there’s anything I didn’t cover above, feel free to sing out below!